clarkmcc/remotenetstack/README.md

 ## Example
 The following example demonstrates how to use the virtual network interface (VNI) to dial through an entrance netstack and out through an exit netstack.
 The link layer in this example is an in-memory pipe ([`net.Pipe`](https://pkg.go.dev/net#Pipe)).
 In this example we're making HTTP requests (using a custom dialer that dials over the userspace networking stack) through the entrance networking stack, and the HTTP request is forwarded to the 192.168.1.1 IP address by the exit networking stack.

+In this example both the VNIs are running in memory, however, given a `LinkLayer` between them, these VNIs can be run on completely different machines.

 ```go
 package main